Monday, November 30, 2009

 The article as a whole is worth the read, but the things I focused on included:

 True to form, Bud drinkers are sensible, grounded and practical.
 They are the polar opposite of daydreamers and don't easily get carried away.
 These beer drinkers also don't like authority—can anyone say union?—and are emotionally steady people who live in the here and now. ...
-Budweiser drinkers are 42% more likely to drive a truck than the average person [duh]
+Budweiser drinkers are 42% more likely to drive a truck than the average person [duh]- BUD LIGHT

 Are Bud Light drinkers just Bud guzzlers on a diet?
 Not a chance.
 Bud Light personalities actually skew quite different from their more-caloric sibling.
 Keep in mind, this was the beer choice for President Barack Obama during his so-called "Beer Summit" this summer when he invited police officer James Crowley and Harvard professor Henry Gates over to the White House for a beer and a make-up chat.
 (The cop chose Blue Moon and the professor selected Red Stripe.)